 I’ve received a few raised eyebrows when I say we took our kids to Put-in-Bay while on our vacation to Lake Erie in July.
 A lot of people think that Put-in-Bay is just a party island, but I’ll have you know that there is plenty of family-friendly fun to be had!

-My husband and I have been to Put-in-Bay 3 times since we were married.
-Once just the two of us and twice with the kids.
-By trip three, experience (and some great input from Lake Erie Shores and Islands) had taught us a few things and trip three was probably the smoothest and most fun!
+We have been to Put-in-Bay at 4 times.
+Once without kids and three times with kids.
+By the second trip with kids, experience (and some great input from Lake Erie Shores and Islands) had taught us a few things and trip three was probably the smoothest and most fun up to that point!

 Getting To Put-in-Bay: